EXCITING NEWS! OpenAI’s ChatGPT-4o now included as your AI-powered translation assistant!

 Step 2: Analyze New Files for 100% and Fuzzy Matches

-What this means is that the software will identify what has already been previously translated and stored in the Translation Memory for reuse with your new file(s).
-Reusing previous translations does two things in the best CAT tools.
-They will train the machine translation to produce better initial translation quality and repetitive text will be stored in a Translation Memory for future reuse.
+What this means is that the software will identify what has already been previously translated and stored in the translation memory for reuse with your new file(s).
+Reusing previous translations does two things in the best CAT tools:

 The combination of continuously learning machine translation and translation memory produces the best quality translations at the lowest possible cost and in the shortest amount of time.